Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 ```

 If a negative `stop` indexes an element on or before a nonnegative `start`, the
-slice is empty, the same as if `stop <= start` when both are nonnegative.
+slice is empty, akin to when `stop <= start` when both are nonnegative.

 ```py
 >>> a[3:-5]